 In 1783, Philidor urged his first son in the islands, but he preferred to stay in Paris.

-On May 8, 1783 Philidor played 3 blindfold games simultaneously at Parsole's chess club on St. James Street, winning 2 and drawing one (defeating Count Bruehl, Frances Maseres (1731-1834) and drawing with Dr. Thomas Bowdler).
+On May 8, 1783, Philidor played 3 blindfold games simultaneously at Parsole's chess club on St. James street, winning 2 and drawing one (defeating Count Hans Bruehl, Frances Maseres (1731-1834) and drawing with Dr. Thomas Bowdler).
 The record of 3 simultaneous blindfold games remained until 1851, when Kieseritzky play 4 simultaneous blindfod games.